Ælfric of Eynsham: Life and works

+11th century

-1005 is the other certain date we have for Ælfric, when he left Cerne for nobleman Æthelmær's new monastery in Eynsham in Oxfordshire, a long eighty-five-mile journey inland.
+1005 is the other certain date we have for Ælfric, when he left Cerne for the nobleman Æthelmær's new monastery at Eynsham in Oxfordshire, a long eighty-five-mile journey inland.
 Here he lived out his life as Eynsham's first abbot, from 1005 until his death.
 After his elevation, he wrote his Letter to the Monks of Eynsham, an abridgment for his own monks of Æthelwold's De consuetudine monachorum, adapted to their rudimentary ideas of monastic life; a letter to Wulfgeat of Ylmandun; an introduction to the study of the Old and New Testaments (about 1008, edited by William L'Isle in 1623); a Latin life of his master Æthelwold; two pastoral letters for Wulfstan, archbishop of York and bishop of Worcester, in Latin and English; and an English version of Bede's De Temporibus.

 The last mention of Ælfric Abbot, probably the grammarian, is in a will dating from about 1010.

-Ælfric left careful instructions to future scribes to copy his works carefully because he did not want his works' words marred by the introduction of unorthodox passages and scribal errors.
-Through the centuries, however, Ælfric's sermons were threatened by Viking axes and human neglect when – some seven hundred years after their composition – they nearly perished in London's Cotton Library fire that scorched or destroyed close to 1,000 invaluable ancient works.
+Ælfric left careful instructions to future scribes to copy his works carefully because he did not want them marred by the introduction of unorthodox passages and scribal errors.
+Through the centuries, however, Ælfric's sermons were threatened by Viking axes, and then by human neglect when – some seven hundred years after their composition – they nearly perished in London's Cotton Library fire that scorched or destroyed close to 1,000 invaluable ancient works.